-Many people who experience mental illness, their families and their carers, as well as clinicians, policymakers, non-government organisations and concerned citizens, have argued for the need for reform in mental health.
-The Commission is the result of an extensive consultation process with this community.
+Many people who experience mental health issues, their families, kinship groups and carers, as well as clinicians, policymakers, non-government organisations and concerned citizens, have argued for the need for reform in mental health.
+The Mental Health Commission of New South Wales is the result of an extensive consultation process with this community.

-The Taskforce consulted people in metropolitan, rural and regional areas of NSW with people with lived experience of mental illness, families, carers, clinicians, service providers, government agencies, the non-government sector and the general community.
+The Taskforce consulted people in metropolitan, rural and regional areas of NSW with people with lived experience of mental health issues and caring, families, and kinship groups, clinicians, service providers, government agencies, the non-government sector and the general community.
 Mental health commissions in Canada, New Zealand, California and Western Australia were also consulted.

 The consultations demonstrated that the community wanted an independent body that would take a holistic approach to addressing the needs of people with mental illness across government and whole of life, and deal with other related diseases and disorders - not just mental health.
 The community also voiced a desire for a body that would focus on the “big picture” systemic issues, and be an authentic champion of reform.